Dating A Single Mom: What You Need To Know

 • Prioritizing open and honest communication.
 Mastering this skill can help you avoid misunderstandings and conflicts as you remain upfront and transparent about your needs and expectations.

 • Being flexible and adaptable.
 Single parenthood may be unpredictable.
-For many, it may be helpful to remain as flexible as possible—adjusting plans or expectations as needed.
+For many, it may be helpful to stay flexible—adjusting plans or expectations as needed.

 • Showing support and understanding.
 Being there for your partner and understanding their unique challenges as a single parent can go a long way in building trust and intimacy in your relationship.

 • Finding a balance.
-Working to find a balance between the parent's and partner's roles can be a helpful step toward making the relationship work.
+Finding a balance between the parent's and partner's roles can be a helpful step toward making the relationship work.
 This might involve compromising on time and your current priorities as you find ways to integrate your partner and their family into your life.
-However, taking the time to do this can promote a better outcome for the relationship as a whole—especially if you understand and respect each other's boundaries and priorities.
+However, taking the time to do this can promote a better outcome for the relationship, especially if you understand and respect each other's boundaries and priorities.

 Getty/Luis Alvarez